cpske/ISP/assignment/ku-polls/iteration1.md

 The Requirements for this iteration are:

-1. Display a list of poll questions
+1. Display a list of poll questions with multiple-choice answers.
 2. Visiter can select a poll question and vote for a choice.
 His vote is added to the total.
 3. Visitor can see total votes for each choice in a poll.
 4. Each poll has a publication date (start date) & is visible only on or after this date.
-5. Administrator can add or modify poll questions and choices.
+5. Poll questions and choices can be added or changed using the admin interface.

+Features not implemented in this iteration:

+- we will not implement any authentication and, as a result, will not track who has replied to which poll question.
+- hence, a user cannot change a previously submitted poll choice, although he can submit another choice

 ## Assignment